Snowflake-Labs/sfquickstarts/site/sfguides/src/geo_analysis_telecom/geo_analysis_telecom.md

 <img src ='assets/geo_sf_carto_telco_26.gif' width=700>

 H3 layers allow us to show aggregated information at different resolutions for different zoom levels.
-Because of this, when we style the layer, we need to decide an aggregation method for the attribute to show, in this example, the signal_strength.
+Because of this, when we style the layer, we need to decide an aggregation method for the attribute to show, in this example we will use `SIGNAL_STRENGTH`.

 <img src ='assets/geo_sf_carto_telco_27.png' width=700>

-Remember to select a color palette of your liking and the color scale (the default is custom but we want to quantize bins for this use case).
+Remember to select a color palette of your liking and the color scale (the default is custom but we want to *Quantize* bins for this use case).
 We can also change the relation between the zoom level and the resolution.
 The higher the resolution configuration, the more granularity we will see on the map but it will also take longer to load.
+Pick resolution 5.

 <img src ='assets/geo_sf_carto_telco_28.gif' width=700>